 Living abroad is widely viewed as an adventure.
-People move abroad to become expatriates for work, lifestyle or to retire abroad.
-Sometimes we are so busy with expat life that we often forget to take care of our health.
+People move overseas to become expatriates for work, lifestyle or to retire; but sometimes, we are so busy with expat life that we often forget to take care of our health.
 Moving abroad can often place you in countries with limited medical care or support along with being exposed to more health and safety risks.
-One way to keep yourself healthy is to take steps to prevent health problems from occurring when you move overseas.
-Preventive healthcare refers to medical measures to disease prevention.
-Preventive healthcare is very important for detecting health problems before they become serious and preventing chronic diseases such as heart disease, diabetes and cancer.
-In this article, we will help you obtain a better understanding of preventive healthcare and why it is critical for expat.
+One way to keep yourself healthy is to take steps to prevent health problems from occurring in the first place when you move overseas.
+Preventive healthcare refers to medical measures designed to prevent disease.
+Preventive healthcare is very important for detecting health problems before they become severe, such as preventing chronic diseases like heart disease, diabetes and cancer.
+In this article, we will help you obtain a better understanding of preventive healthcare and why it is critical for expats.

 Differences Between Preventive and Diagnostic Medical Care

-Preventive medical care includes screening, immunizations, lab tests and other medical tests to help you avoid any illness before you notice any symptoms – aiming at help you stay healthy.
+Preventive medical care includes screening, immunizations, lab tests and other medical tests to help you avoid any illness before you notice any symptoms.

 Diagnostic medical care is following up and monitoring existing healthcare problems, including treatment based on test results.
 Both preventive and diagnostic medical care are important in keeping you as healthy as possible.